Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 - Administrative Units can be used to limit the scope of delegated administration.
 - Least privilege reduces the impact of compromised or misused administrative accounts.
 - Administrative role assignments should be reviewed regularly.
-- Global Administrator should not be used for routine administrative tasks.This is an example of Seperation of Duties in effect.
+- Global Administrator should not be used for routine administrative tasks.
+This is an example of Separation of Duties in effect.